cran-task-views/MachineLearning/MachineLearning.md

     `r pkg("glmnet")`.
 The `r pkg("penalized")`
     package provides an alternative implementation of lasso (L1) and ridge (L2) penalized regression models (both GLM and Cox models).
-    Package `r pkg("RXshrink")` can be used to identify and display TRACEs for a specified shrinkage path and to determine the appropriate extent of shrinkage.
-Semiparametric additive hazards models under lasso penalties are offered by package `r pkg("ahaz")`.
+    Package `r pkg("RXshrink")` can be used to generate TRACE displays that identify the extent of shrinkage with Maximum Likelihood of Minimum MSE Risk when errors are IID Normal.
+    Semiparametric additive hazards
+    models under lasso penalties are offered by package `r pkg("ahaz")`.
 Fisher's LDA
     projection with an optional LASSO penalty to produce sparse